 Key steps in the timely execution of backorder

-The key for effective management of backorders is the preparation of the shipment of physically unavailable goods: a dry run of packing parcels, containers and pallets with the use of packing planning algorithms.
+The key for effective management of backorders is the preparation of the shipment of physically unavailable goods: a dry run of packing parcels, containers and pallets with the use of loading optimization software.
 Thanks to this, before the goods are delivered to the warehouse, you may prepare appropriate containers for packing orders, choose the optimal means of transport and consequently create a precise delivery schedule.
 Packing planning algorithms allow you to solve some specific problems associated with backorder fulfilment in advance, that is, to prepare solutions to problems that may arise.
 A good example is a case with several orders from one customer for items that are not currently in stock and the question is whether to ship them as separate orders or accumulate all ordered goods and deliver them as one shipment?
 The first option allows you to shorten the fulfilment of the customer’s individual orders.
 The second one seems to be more advantageous for the seller, as it reduces the shipping costs.
 However, using packing planning algorithms may prove that it might also be more advantageous for the seller to send the separately ordered goods individually.
 For example, it may turn out that shipping all the ordered items together means going beyond the parameters of a sortable package.
 As a result, you may bear the cost of a surcharge for an oversized shipment.
 If you use your own fleet, it may turn out that a one-time delivery of all ordered goods is unprofitable as there is no appropriate equipment (e.g. means of transport) and you have to buy services from third party companies.

 There are many similar situations.
 It is best to be ready for them before they occur – have a detailed plan in case of an emergency.
 To prepare one, you have to execute a large number of planning operations of goods vs. cargo space – in a warehouse, in vehicle cargo areas, in collective packaging.
 Packing planning algorithms will help you with these tedious calculations – you will be able to put more energy and creativity into managing the sales process.
 Thanks to the algorithms and their always reliable and instant results, you can focus on your core business tasks.